IBM-Cloud/terraform-provider-ibm/website/docs/r/container_cluster.html.markdown

 		* `private_vlan` - The ID of the private VLAN.
 		* `public_vlan` - The ID of the public VLAN.
 		* `worker_count` - Number of workers attached to this zone.
+* `workers_info` - The worker nodes attached to this cluster.
+Nested `workers_info` blocks have the following structure:
+	* `pool_name` - Name of the worker pool to which the worker belongs to.
 * `albs` - Alb's attached to the cluster
   * `id` - The Alb id.
   * `name` - The name of the Alb.